rupol/rupol/README.md

 ### Howdy! 👋👩‍💻
-I'm Ruth (she/her), a software engineer who lives and works in Denver, CO.
+I'm Ruth (she/her), a software engineer who lives and works (remotely) in Denver, CO.

 🌱
 I’m currently learning Python and continuing to sharpen my skills in PHP, JS, Node and React.